Ocramius/ocramius.github.com/source/_posts/2017-05-29-eliminating-visual-debt.md

 </p>

 <p>
-    Since our type is not really useful to our purposes, we can move back to dealing with the functional bits of our architecture as pointers to functions:
+    Since the `Event` type is not really useful to us, as nothing type-hints against it, we can remove it.
+    Let's move back to dealing with a structure of function pointers:
 </p>

 ~~~php